-The CDFI Fund encourages Recipients to request technical assistance from the CDFI Fund when deciding on the creation of a Homeownership Program and issuing a Commitment agreement to such a Homeownership Program to ensure the success of the program.
+The CDFI Fund encourages Recipients to request technical assistance from the CDFI Fund when establishing a Homeownership Program and issuing a Project Commitment to such a Homeownership Program to ensure the success of the program.

 1.10 Does a certain percentage of the CMF Award need to be disbursed by the initial disbursement date in the Assistance Agreement?